V4Fire/Client/src/components/global/g-slider/README.md

   ...
 ```

-2. Also, if you need to explicitly set a horizontal slider then add special modifier `.g-slider_horizontal_true` for the slide's container `.g-slider`
+2. Also, if you need to explicitly set a horizontal slider then add special modifier `.g-slider_horizontal_true` for the slide's container `.g-slider`.

 ```snakeskin
 < [.g-slider].&_horizontal_true